MRFA Advocacy Goals

 - increases in operating grants are never less than the rate of inflation, with inflationary backfill of the base grant when tuition is frozen, and with “lights on” adjustments accompanying capital projects;

 - tuition and fee increases are never greater than the rate of inflation, and that market modifiers are not used to circumvent tuition regulation;

 - PSE funding must be decoupled from unstable revenue sources such as royalties;

 - a multi-year funding cycle must be implemented; and

-- public PSE institutions’ financial planning and reporting mechanisms must be more transparent, such that resource allocations are more clearly and demonstrably aligned in support of their core, credit academic functions, and such that stakeholders can more clearly trace the links between categories of institutional revenues and categories of expenses by object and function.
+- public PSE institutions’ financial planning and reporting mechanisms must be more transparent, with resource allocations are more clearly and demonstrably aligned in support of their core, credit academic functions, and such that stakeholders can clearly trace the links between categories of institutional revenues and categories of expenses by object and function.

-- Advocate for the improvement of the ratio of full-time to contract faculty, and oppose the casualization of PSE, through increased funding for more full-time-permanent positions such that the academic work in support of MRU’s core academic function is fulfilled through a well-supported, primarily tenured/tenurable faculty complement.
+- Advocate for the improvement of the ratio of full-time to contract faculty, and oppose the casualization of PSE, through increased funding for more full- time-permanent positions such that the academic work in support of MRU’s core academic function is fulfilled through a well-supported, primarily tenured/tenurable faculty

 - More actively engage with information sharing sites such as “Friends of PSE” and others.

-- Support at the local level the national advocacy campaigns and federal lobbying initiatives of the Canadian Association of University Teachers, including but not limited to Academic Freedom, Fair Employment, Get Science Right, Fair Copyright, and others.
+5. Support at the local level the national advocacy campaigns and federal lobbying initiatives of the Canadian Association of University Teachers, including but not limited to Academic Freedom, Fair Employment, Get Science Right, Fair Copyright, and

 As measured by proportions of institutional workload undertaken, including by scheduled instructional course hours (SICH) assigned and numbers of registrants taught.